eisental/RedstoneChips/README.md

 ------------
 * Download [RedsoneChips-0.83.zip](https://github.com/downloads/eisental/RedstoneChips/RedstoneChips-0.83.zip).
 * Download [BasicCircuits-0.83.jar](https://github.com/downloads/eisental/BasicCircuits/BasicCircuits-0.83.jar).
-* Unzip RedstoneChips-0.83.zip and copy RedstoneChips-beta.jar and BasicCircuits-0.83.jar to the plugins folder of your craftbukkit installation, keeping their original filenames.
+* Unzip RedstoneChips-0.83.zip and copy RedstoneChips-beta.jar and BasicCircuits-0.83.jar to the plugins folder of your craftbukkit installation.
+If you change the RedstoneChips-beta.jar filename the plugin will not work.

 Changelog
 ----------